Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 where $w_i$ are the integration weights associated to the tangentially-transformed Gauss-Legendre mesh.
 Note that because the angular dependence has been removed via a partial wave expansion, all the integrals involve a radial $q^2$ term.
-Note also that all the wave functions are real-valued.
+Note also that all the wavefunctions are real-valued.

+In order to estimate the errors in our quadratures introduced by the discretization of the mesh, we have explored how different values of $N_q$ can affect values computed with this quadrature rule.
+For instance, computing the global energy, Eq.~(\ref{eq:energy}), with $N_q=48, 64$ and $80$ introduces variations of the order of keV.
+However, throughout the text we will use only $N_q=64$ and perform all comparisons with this number of points.

-In the following, we present results corresponding to different ANN architectures for the two wave functions, $\psi_{\text{ANN}}^L(q)$, with $L=0$ and $2$.
+In the following, we present results corresponding to different ANN architectures for the two wavefunctions, $\psi_{\text{ANN}}^L(q)$, with $L=0$ and $2$.
 Following Ref.~\cite{Keeble2020}, we take three identical steps to train all the networks.
-These three steps are common to most variational Artificial Neural Network (vANN) problems in quantum mechanics~\cite{Saito2018}.
+These three steps are common to most vANN problems in quantum mechanics~\cite{Saito2018}.
 First, we initialise network parameters to uniform random values in the ranges $\mathbf{W^{(1)}}\in[-1,0)$, $\mathbf{W^{(2)}}\in[0,1)$ and $\mathbf{b}\in[-1,1)$.
-We choose a sigmoid activation function, $\sigma(x)$, which provided marginally better results than the softplus function in Ref.~\cite{Keeble2020}.
+We choose a Sigmoid activation function, $\sigma(x)$, which provided marginally better results than the Softplus function in Ref.~\cite{Keeble2020}.
+We also explore the use of different activation functions $\sigma(x)$ in Sec.~\ref{subsection:further_exploration_of_hyperparameter_space}.

 Second, we train the ANN to mimic a target function that bears a certain degree of physical meaning.
 We choose a functional form $\psi^L_{\mathrm{targ}}(q)=q^Le^{-\frac{\xi^2q^2}{2}}$, which has the correct low-momentum asymptotic values and a reasonable real-space width, $\xi=1.5\,\mathrm{fm}$.
-In this pre-training step, we use the overlap
+In this pre-training step, we use the overlap,

-to compute a total cost function, $C$, defined as
+to compute a total cost function, $C$, defined as,

 Equation~(\ref{cost}) is zero if, and only if, the two overlaps $K^S=K^D=1$.
-We choose the optimiser RMSProp~\cite{Mehta2019}, which dynamically adapts a global learning locally for all the network parameters.
+We choose the optimiser RMSprop~\cite{Mehta2019}, which dynamically adapts a global learning locally for all the network parameters.
 Training a medium-sized ANN with $N_{\mathrm{hid}}\approx 20$ hidden nodes usually takes about $10^4$ iterations.
 We point out that this pretraining step is not strictly necessary to achieve a correct energy minimisation, but it helps in guaranteeing a successful energy minimisation with fewer epochs.